ellaampy/CropTypeMapping/README.md

 * discard classes with < 0.02% of the total reference data
 * merge temporal and permanent meadows

-In the end, 12 classes are retained namely; ```[maize, wheat, barley, rapeseed, protein crops, gel (frozen surfaces), fodder, pasture and moor, meadows, orchards, vegetables/flowersandother cereals]```
+In the end, 12 classes are retained namely; ```[maize, wheat, barley, rapeseed, protein crops, gel (frozen surfaces), fodder, pasture and moor, meadows, orchards, vegetables/flowers and other cereals]```

 Their corresponding labels are provided as a list of sub-classes in ```single_sensor/dataset.py``` and ```multi_sensor/dataset.py```to be considered for classification.

 ## Folder structure